HenokDanielbfg/5g-testbed-conference/README.md

 # 5G Testbed Conference

 This repository provides a modular and fully functional 5G testbed built for research and experimentation.
-It integrates open-source tools like Free5GC, UERANSIM, NWDAF, and Prometheus to simulate a real-world 5G environment capable of handling mobility, session management, and advanced network analytics.
+It integrates open-source tools like Free5GC, UERANSIM, and Prometheus to simulate a real-world 5G environment capable of handling mobility, session management, and advanced network analytics.

 ---